fry-guy/piboy-keymaps/README.md

 In the training grounds, click the y button while holding dpad up to train.

-Tavern and Guild – Z
+<i>Tavern and Guild – Z</i>

 In the tavern, click the z button while holding dpad up to order a drink, dpad right to order food, dpad down to give a tip, or dpad left to hear a rumor.

 In the guild, click the z button while holding dpad up to open the guild information, dpad right to buy spells, or dpad down to see spell information.
 Use the same buttons to navigate these spell lists that are used to navigate spell sheets or the inventory.

-Bank – X
+<i>Bank – X</i>

 In the bank, click the x button while holding dpad up to choose gold or dpad down to choose gems, then click the x button a second time while holding dpad left to make a deposit or dpad right to make a withdrawal.
 Use the same buttons used to choose to inventory items (1-9, and 0) to enter gold or gem amounts.

-Inn
+<i>Inn</i>

 In the inn, hold the right trigger and then click dpad left to remove a character or hold the left trigger and briefly hold dpad down to delete a character.
 To create a new character, click the c button.
 In the character creation menu, use the mouse pointer to create a character.
 The left joystick acts as a mouse pointer.
 To left click the virtual mouse,” briefly hold the a button.

-Magic mirrors
+<i>Magic mirrors</i>

 Magic mirrors provide fast travel to various locations on the word map with a secret code.
 To enter a fast travel code, hold the left joystick button and then click the z button for HOME (Fountain Head), the y button for SEADOG (Baywatch), the x button for FREEMAN (Wildabar), the c button for DOOMED (Swamptown), the b button for REDHOT (Blistering Heights), the a button for ARENA (The Arena), dpad up for FIRE (Area C2 X12 Y0), dpad right for EARTH (Area E4 X3 Y3), dpad down for WATER (Area E3 X7 Y10), or dpad left for AIR (Area F1 X0 Y12).
 For all other passwords, use the virtual keyboard – see below.

-Game and RetroArch menus
+</i>Menus</i>

 To open the in-game menu, hold the left trigger and click the left joystick button.
 (The left joystick also acts as a mouse pointer.
 To left click this virtual mouse,” briefly hold the a button.
 To open a virtual keyboard, click the left joystick button.

 To open or close the RetroArch menu, hold the start button and then click the select button.
 To use the enter key, click dpad right without releasing the start button.
 To use the escape key, click dpad left without releasing the start button.
 To navigate the menus, click dpad up or dpad down — or use the left joystick — without releasing the start button.

 *You can also use the left joystick button – without releasing the left trigger – to open the inventory menu of the currently selected character from their character sheet screen.
 (This is useful if you do not want to bother to locate the button assigned to a given character to open their inventory.)

 **These button combinations can also be used to enter numbers for the teleportation spell, gem or gold totals for the bank, or coordinates for the Interspatial Transport Box.